umangchaudhry/DSCaseStudy2-Credit-Fraud/README.md

     Original Project Link: https://data-flair.training/blogs/data-science-machine-learning-project-credit-card-fraud-detection/

 ## This Repo is organized in the following manner:
     1. Data - This contains the link of Credit Fraud dataset which is used to train our machine learning models.
+The dataset is too large to be stored on github.
+In order to run this repo, please download the dataset from the given link under the data folder and save the csv file in the data folder.
     2. ipynb files - Run these files to present the model performance in each ML model after training Credit Fraud dataset.
     3. HTML files - Basic statistical analysis reports for the entire dataset and only the fraud data.